Benefits of speed cameras in school zones and community safety zones:

 The ASE system enables police officers to attend to matters other than speeding on residential roads.

-With speed a factor in approximately one third of fatal collisions in Canada, ASE helps to enforce speed limits.
+With speed a factor in approximately one fifth of fatal collisions in Ontario, ASE helps to enforce speed limits.

 Vehicles travelling at the posted limit are more likely able to stop in the case of a spontaneous event and a lower speed can also mean a less severe outcome.